williamhuybui/Oil-Gas-Leakage-Analysis-and-Equipment-Failure-Detection/Readme.md

 # Rolling in the Deep

-Description: A journey from oil leakage to applying AI to predict equipment failure
+Description: A journey from oil leakage to applying AI to predict equipment failures

 ** Project status: ** Completed